KiruyaMomochi/nix/README.md

 - [hlissner/dotfiles](https://github.com/hlissner/dotfiles)

-## Old way to handle sops secrets in place
+## Old way to handle sops secrets in-place

 Using a .gitattributes file with the following cotent